 - Guide all parties in showing respect for this place of worship regarding rules for photography, decorations, and conduct

-*Our communications coordinator can put together a traditional wedding program for your ceremony using a classically elegant format.
+*Our office coordinator can put together a traditional wedding program for your ceremony using a classically elegant format.
 (A fee of $50 will be charged plus the cost of paper if using something other than regular copy paper).
-If you wish to have a different style program, we recommend that you hire a professional graphic designer.
+If you wish to have a different style program, we recommend that you hire a professional graphic designer or use an online design service.

 What about music?

 Worship and blessing through music is an important part of your wedding ceremony.
 We believe that wedding music reflects this spirit of worship and Christian faith.
 In this spirit, we do not permit popular secular music for wedding services.
-Our music director is available to confer with you on your musical selections, and can help guide you towards appropriate music and if you wish, soloists and/or instrumentalists.
+Our Director of Music is available to confer with you on your musical selections, and can help guide you towards appropriate music and if you wish, soloists and/or instrumentalists.
 Please note that the pastor and music director must approve all music selections.

-If our organist is not available for the service, we will arrange for a substitute.
+Second’s sanctuary has wonderful acoustics.
+We have a sound system that can accommodate whatever microphone needs you may have.
+Available instruments include a fine organ and a Steinway Concert Grand piano.
+If you plan to use the piano, you will be responsible to pay for tuning.
+If you wish to have organ music and our our organist is not available for the service, we will arrange for a substitute.
 If our organist is available, but you desire a guest organist or other musicians, Second follows the policy of the American Guild of Organists: A guest organist or other musicians must meet with our music director, who will assess their competence and experience.
 If the musicians are approved, you will be responsible for fees owed to the guest musician(s).
-We also have a baby grand piano available if you prefer that to organ music.
-If you plan to use the piano, you will be responsible to pay for tuning.

 Can communion be served at my wedding?